OmarDirah/SENDHELP/database/README.md

 Version
 ---

-The ARIdatabaseClass is responsible for the Data integrity and organization of the ARI Cyber Security educational video game
+This class is responsible for the Data integrity and organization of the ARI Cyber Security educational video game
 - Storing records of game performance for optimization
 - Maintain game data and provide the developers and game designers insight of gameplay